Drop off and pick up solutions for parents working non-standard hours

 Blog Image for article Drop off and pick up solutions for parents working non-standard hours

-Childcare centres and after-school care services recognise the needs of working parents, with many of them opening at 6:30am and closing at 6pm to accommodate the 40-hour week.
+Childcare centres and after-school care services recognise the needs of working parents, with many of them opening at 6:30 am and closing at 6 pm to accommodate the 40-hour week.
+For those needing a more flexible option, services like a school pick-up and drop-off service can also be considered.
 However, for some families, it is still a race against the clock - or simply impossible - to drop off and collect their child within operating hours.

 Fortunately, there is help at hand, and there are several ways that parents can bridge the gap between long workdays and shorter care hours.